Thanks to our friends at Made in Nature for sponsoring this post.

 Fill up on protein and veggies!
 That way, when the treats make their debut, you can eat in better moderation because you’ve already filled your body with good stuff.

 Eating both veggies and protein can be hard especially with all the holiday travel and busyness.
-That’s why I love the NEW Veggie Pops from Made in Nature.
-They are crunchy, cravable and convenient!
+That’s why I love the 6 Pack Bags.
+They are perfect for meal prep or packing extra nutrient dense food when traveling.

 Healthy Holidays Tip #3: